 The group of interns Thabiso was working with all lived in the same apartment complex.
 When Kevin encouraged him to start a Bible study group at the apartments, Thabiso helped name the group Holy Tuesdays.

 During that year, Thabiso saw young people from all over the world (Canada, China, Japan, Germany, Australia, New Zealand, Panama, Peru, Costa Rica) come to know the Lord via Holy Tuesdays under the mentorship of Kevin and other members from his Cru team.
 “We were humbled to be used by God,” Thabiso says.
 “Holy Tuesday was a blessing and continued to change lives.”

 One month before his program ended, Thabiso was convinced God had called him to become a missionary.
 “I started to ask questions on how could join the mission,” Thabiso recalls, “and that’s when Kevin told me that there is Cru in South Africa.”

 When Thabiso got on a plane to return to South Africa, he knew he was going to join Cru in his home country.

 “Now here in South Africa, I share the gospel with students at Wits University,” he says.
 He and his team desire to form a movement of God-fearing young people.
 “I see the signs of a radical movement, our disciples are excited and some are already bold enough to share the gospel on their own.

 “A relationship with God through Jesus Christ is the best gift I have ever received,” Thabiso says.
 “This is a gift I would like to pass to our students so they could become responsible young men and women of tomorrow and continue to win the world for Christ.”

-Thabiso is currently an intern with Campus Crusade for Christ South Africa.
+Thabiso is currently an intern with Cru South Africa.
 He is hoping to finish raising all the funds he needs very soon so he can join full time staff with CCCSA.